Milkho/elephanteum/README.md

      testrpc

-And launch tests by running from the app dir
+And launch all tests by running from the app dir

      truffle test --network testrpc --reset --compile

+Also, you can launch concrete test file

+     truffle test test/<<test_file_name.test.js>> --network testrpc --reset --compile